ashcode028/java-basics-day-1-/README.md

 	floor value will be printed
 	in objects-the bigger objects can be type casted to smaller not the vice versa
 ## stacks
-	 In computer science, a stack or LIFO (last in, first out) is an abstract data type that serves as a 			collection of elements, with two principal operations: push, which adds an element to the collection, 			and pop, which removes the last element that was added.
+	 In computer science, a stack or LIFO (last in, first out) is an abstract data type that serves as a collection of elements, with two principal operations: push, which adds an element to the collection,and pop, which removes the last element that was added.
 ## field modifiers
 	ACCESS CONTROL MODIFIERS
 	• private-acces. only in class